 Carnauba Paste Wax Prologue

-I grew up washing and waxing the cars with Dad using a can of Turtle Wax paste wax.
-Back then, everyone knew that Carnauba paste wax was what you used on your car to protect it.
+I grew up washing and waxing cars using a can of Turtle Wax paste wax.
+Back then, Carnauba paste wax was what you used on your car to protect it.
 When I got my first car in 1976, I continued the tradition of cleaning and protecting the paint with paste wax.
-At the time, synthetic waxes (sealants) were not common on retail shelves or they were seen as Snake Oil products.
+At the time, synthetic waxes (sealants) were not common or they were seen as snake oil products.

-Paste wax marketing from the mid-1960’s through the 1980’s gave car owners the impression that Carnauba paste wax was the only way to truly protect your car with a durable barrier.
-Men throughout the Western world began this love-hate ritual dance on their weekends by paste waxing their family car and the hotrod.
+Paste wax marketing from the mid-1960’s through the 1980’s gave car owners the impression that Carnauba paste wax was the only way to truly protect your car.
+Men began this love-hate ritual dance on weekends by paste waxing their family car and the hotrod.
 Holding that can and swirling the applicator around became part of the feel-good nuance of Carnauba paste wax.

 The Perfect Shine